18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer.md

 Please note, while a candidate's preference on teams may be taken into consideration, a final hiring decision on which team a candidate will join depends on the candidate's skillsets as well as current needs of each team.
 - [18F](https://18f.gsa.gov/): Cross-discipline teams that work on projects supporting agencies across the federal government.
 - [USAGov](https://www.usa.gov/): A team supporting a large web presence, including the government’s “front door” that routes the public to government agency resources.
-- [Centers of Excellence](https://coe.gsa.gov/): Teams embedded in federal agencies, focusing on IT modernization.
+- [Centers of Excellence](https://coe.gsa.gov/): Cross-discipline teams work with agency partners and industry to accelerate enterprise-wide IT & data modernization with emphasis on improving the customer and employee experience.
 - [Login.gov](https://login.gov/): Teams supporting a product that manages identity for interactions with the federal government.

 ## Key objectives